A Brief History of Manipuri Literature

 📖 Contents

 A translation with personal comments of a Meiteilon essay Manipuri Sahityagi Khongchat by Lairenmayum Ibungohal; original text cited from Wareng Akhomba (An Anthology of Prose) published by the Manipuri Sahitya Parishad, 1st ed.
 1965 and 2nd ed.
-1973; the Manipuri refers to the Meiteilon language of Meitei people, who primarily live in the Imphal valley, neighbouring states in eastern India, and countries like Burma and Bangladesh
+1973; the Manipuri refers to the Meiteilon language of Meitei people, who primarily live in Manipur, its neighbouring states in eastern India, and countries like Burma and Bangladesh.

 Introduction

 The Manipuri language is spoken in Manipur, a few other places in India and in Burma and Bangladesh (mentioned herein as Pakistan) by nearly nine to ten lakh people as a mother tongue in these regions.
-A number of ethnic groups residing in the hills, totalling around thirty, use it as a lingua franca; in fact, it is for the whole province.
-In the Northeast India, the Manipuri is one of the most common languages, which was once highly developed and now reinvigorated—occupying the third place after Bengali and Assamese.
+A number of ethnic groups residing in the hills, totaling around thirty, use it as a lingua franca; in fact, it is for the whole province.
+In India’s Northeast, Manipuri is one of the most common languages, which was once highly developed and now reinvigorated—occupying the third place after Bengali and Assamese.
 The factor of language development determines how the Manipuri and its literature can be clearly separated into two: the old and the new.

 (Note: In the ending part of the first paragraph, the author mentions that there are then courses in Manipuri till the graduation stage—that was in the Sixties.
 Nowadays, scholars can pursue their post-doctoral studies in this language.)